US Executive Branch Update – December 29, 2021 - Coronavirus (COVID-19) - United States

 The Vice President and Second Gentleman are in California through the New Year.

-*The US President (POTUS) and Vice President's (VPOTUS) daily schedules are subject to change, as is the White House press briefing schedule.
+*The US President (POTUS) and Vice President's (VPOTUS) daily schedules are subject to change.

 Note: Bold hyperlinks spotlight COVID-19 developments.